hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 <img width="716" alt="image" src="https://user-images.githubusercontent.com/36752999/216319298-1444a62f-ba6b-4439-bb4f-2075fdf03291.png">

-3. Rightnow read user preferences permission is enough later on fmtm may need permission for modify the map option which should be updated on OSM_SCOPE variable on .env , Keep read_prefs for now
+3. Right now read user preferences permission is enough later on fmtm may need permission for modify the map option which should be updated on OSM_SCOPE variable on .env , Keep read_prefs for now

 4. Now Copy your Client ID , Client Secret and put it to `.env`